 The Ministry of Business, Innovation and Employment describes flexible work as “the opportunity for people to make changes to: the hours they work, the times and days they work, and where they work”.
-Workplace flexibility also affects how careers are organised, how transitions in and out of work are managed and how work is managed in the workplace for the benefit of both employees and businesses.
-Examples of workplace flexibility include: working part-time; having school holidays off; job-sharing; flexi-time; compressed hours; annual hours; working from home; career breaks and commissioned outcomes.
+Workplace flexibility also affects how careers are organised, how transitions in and out of work are managed, and how work is managed in the workplace for the benefit of both employees and businesses.
+Examples of workplace flexibility include: working part-time; having school holidays off; job-sharing; flexi-time; compressed hours; annual hours; working from home and career breaks.

-Workplace flexibility is increasingly sought after by employees to pursue greater work-life balance and different career models .
-Organisations that have encouraged workplace flexibility are typically high-performing with a stronger ability to attract and retain staff.
+Workplace flexibility is increasingly sought by employees to pursue greater work-life balance and different career models .
+Organisations that have encouraged workplace flexibility are typically high-performing, with a stronger ability to attract and retain staff.
 Engagement amongst staff who take advantage of workplace flexibility is typically higher too .

 Similarly, flexible work can make the workplace more suited to disabled people.
 Workbridge, a New Zealand employment agency for disabled people, promotes workplace flexibility for this reason.
 Workplace flexibility enables people to work with hours and environments that are best suited to their abilities, enabling more effective work and longer tenure.